Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 We provide a few additional guidelines and best practices for formatting timed text and subtitle tracks.

-      1. CMAF Tracks carrying WebVTT signalled by 'cwvt' brand or TTML Text signalled by 'im1t' brand are preferred.
+      1. CMAF Tracks carrying WebVTT signalled by cwvt brand or TTML Text signalled by *im1t* brand are preferred.
          [[!MPEG4-30] defines the track format selected in [[!MPEGCMAF]]
       2. Based on this [[!ISOBMFF]], the trackhandler "hdlr" SHALL be set to "text" for WebVTT and "subt" for TTML following